Stanisław Poniatowski (1676–1762): Early life

 Poniatowski was born on 15 September 1676 in the village of Chojnik, now part of the Lesser Poland Voivodeship.
-He was the son of Franciszek Poniatowski (1651–1691), "Master of the Hunt" in 1680 and cup-bearer at Wyszogród in 1690, and his wife Helena Niewiarowska, (died 1673/74).
+He was the son of Franciszek Poniatowski (1651–1691), "Master of the Hunt" in 1680 and cup-bearer at Wyszogród in 1690, and his wife Helena Niewiarowska, (married 1673/74).
 He was also the paternal grandson of one Jan Poniatowski, who died before 1676, although rumors regarding his parentage claimed that he was the son of Hetman Jan Kazimierz Sapieha by an unknown Polish Jewish woman, later adopted by Franciszek.

 He received elementary education in Kraków, at either the Kraków Academy or at the Nowodworski School.
 At 13, he was sent to Vienna, capital of the Holy Roman Empire where he spent two years, and afterward traveled to Serbia, then a province of that empire.
 There, he volunteered to join Imperial forces campaigning against the Ottomans in the Great Turkish War.
 He served as an adjutant to Michał Franciszek Sapieha, and later commanded a company of cuirassiers.
 He participated in the Battle of Zenta in 1697.

 After the Treaty of Karlowitz of 1699, which ended the war, he returned to Lithuania.
 Upon his return, he wed Teresa Woynianka-Jasieniecka, but their marriage ended abruptly with her death not long afterward.
 The union, however, raised his social status.
 In 1700, he participated in the Lithuanian Civil War as a supporter of the Sapieha family, fighting in the Battle of Valkininkai.
 Here, he was captured, but managed to escape, and he later served as Sapieha's emissary to Charles XII, king of Sweden.